 What approach(es) do you use?

-Every child is an individual and we do not provide a one-size-fits-all approach or follow a specific curriculum.
-My incidental teaching approach includes our own unique in-the-moment social coaching model that provides children with specific social language, tips, and phrases we have developed over time that is easily actionable and easy to generalize.
+Every child is an individual and I do not provide a one-size-fits-all approach or follow a specific curriculum.
+My incidental teaching approach includes a unique in-the-moment social coaching model that provides children with specific social language, tips, and phrases I have developed over time that is easily actionable and easy to generalize.
 I do have a background or certifications in collaborative problem solving, cognitive-behavioral coaching, and positive psychology.

 What do I tell my child or teen he or she is going to be doing?

-Some children and teens know that they can use support with successful peer interactions and welcome the opportunity to have a place to do that.
-If your child or teen is a little more reticent to accepting support, we recommend that you simply tell your child or teen that he or she will be trying out a new after-school activity and let us do the rest!
-Scheduling a visit will allow your child or teen to test drive a program with no pressure to commit.
+Some children know that they can use support with successful peer interactions and welcome the opportunity to have a place to do that.
+If your child is a little more reticent to accepting support, we recommend that you simply tell your child that they will be trying out a new after-school activity and let me and my assistants do the rest!

-How do I know how my child or teen is doing?
+How do I know how my child is doing?

-Your child or teen will likely report when asked each week that he or she “just played” or “hung out.”
-That is the answer we want and expect you to hear.
-We offer a monthly group parent session that keeps parents updated and highlight the activities we did and the skills that we worked on.
-If you have specific questions about your child’s or teen’s progress, please feel free to e-mail or call us at any time.
-We also encourage you to send us specific information on anything your child or teen might be struggling with during his or her school day so that we can help support him or her with suggestions etc.
+Your child or teen will likely report when asked each week that they “just played” or “hung out.”
+That is the answer I want and expect you to hear.
+I sent out a weekly general group summary that keeps parents updated that highlights the activities we did and the skills that we worked on.
+If you have specific questions about your child’s progress, please feel free to e-mail, text, or call me to set up a time to chat.

-How long before I see improvement in my child’s or teen’s ability to socialize?
+How long before I see improvement in my child’s ability to socialize?